 Welcome to the Home of Ditchling History

-We've selected some of our favourite pages by way of introduction to the work of the Ditchling History Project - follow the links below and then explore the rest of the site.
+By way of introduction to the work of Ditchling History Project we have selected some of our favourite pages - follow the links below and then explore the rest of the site.
 If you have any questions or can tell us anything about your experiences of living in Ditchling, we would love to hear from you.